damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 The `dpl` deployment tool utilizes this principle and provides a unified interface for [this list of providers](https://github.com/travis-ci/dpl#supported-providers).

-Here's how production deployment job would look like if we use `dpl`:
+Here's how a production deployment job would look if we use `dpl`:

 ```yaml
 variables: